- Location: Nevada

 Much of this training will come from third-party trucking schools throughout the state.
 The companies listed here have been approved by the DMV.
 Most providers offer classroom instruction to cover the knowledge tests, as well as behind-the-wheel training to get you ready for your slate of skills tests.

-Even if you're enrolled in a driving school, you'll still probably use the Commercial Driver's License Handbook as a valuable (and free) resource for all your studying.
+Even if you're enrolled in a driving school, you'll still probably use the Commercial Driver's License Handbook as a valuable resource for all your studying.
 It contains a wealth of information, ranging from application procedures and specific training to information on driving skills and vehicle inspection.

 Once you've completed a commercial driving course, you may even be able to take the required DMV tests at that facility.
 Check with your driving instructor to be sure.
 Otherwise, come in to the nearest Commercial Driver License DMV office.